jpellman/wiki.libjpel.so/Memory.rst

   * Example: Learning key-value pairings with one set of keys/values, and then learning another set with the same keys but different values afterwards.
 When tested for the recall of the initial key-value pairs, participants have harder time recalling values when presented with a key.

+* Fan Effect: The more complex a semantic network / network of relations between concepts, the more time it will take to identify a correct fact.
+This is because more complex networks take more time to traverse/search.
+This can partially explain interference effects (via Anderson).

+* Interference effects occur when chunks of information have no obvious relationships to each other.
+Interference does not occur when redundant information is learned.

 Working vs Short-term vs Long-term Memory
 -----------------------------------------